themichaelusa/Trinitum/README.md

 # Trinitum

 Algorithmic cryptocurrency trading in as little as 10 lines of Python.
+USE AT YOUR OWN RISK.

 ## Installation
 ```